CommWebTeam/gen_dw_format/table_formatter/README.md

 The process to add an action is as follows:
 1. In table_formatter.html: Add the action as an option under "Actions to perform".
 2. In table_format_helpers.js:
-    - Create a helper function for the action at the bottom of the script.
+    - At the bottom of the script, create a helper function for the action.
-    - Refer to the new helper function when the action is selected in format_table().
+    - In format_table(), refer to the new helper function when the action is selected.
-3. In README.md (this file): If necessary, add a mention of the action in the Inputs section.
+3. In README.md (this file): If necessary, add a mention of the action to the Inputs section at the beginning of the document.

-### Helper functions
+### Helper functions for actions

+Helper functions for each action are placed at the bottom of table_format_helpers.js.

+#### Actions applied by cell

-Helper functions for actions are placed at the bottom of table_format_helpers.js.
-(Most of the actions are related to editing cells, so they are in the "Functions for actions to be applied on the cell of a table in the table array" section.)
+Most of the actions are to edit individual cells, so they are in the **Functions for actions to be applied on the cell of a table in the table array** section.

-Each action function should take in the following as input:
+Each of these action functions should take in the following as input:
 - a single table array representing the current table (i.e. one index in the overall array of tables)
 - the current row of the cell to work with
 - the current column of the cell to work with

-The function should return the array of the table.
+These action functions should return the table array given in the first input, but with the cell value changed.

+#### Other actions

+The helper functions for actions that are not applied by cell may be formatted differently.

-The action for **appending the preceding paragraph above a table to its caption** is implemented differently from the other actions because it uses code from outside of the tables.
+For example, the action for **appending the preceding paragraph above a table to its caption** is implemented differently from the other actions because it uses code from outside the tables.
 It does not use the table array used for other actions.